kissjs/node-mongoskin/Readme.md

  **Is mongoskin synchronized?**

-Nop!
-It is asynchronized, it use [future](http://en.wikipedia.org/wiki/Future_%28programming%29).
+Nope!
+It is asynchronized, it use the [future pattern](http://en.wikipedia.org/wiki/Future_%28programming%29).
 **Mongoskin** is the future layer above [node-mongodb-native](https://github.com/christkv/node-mongodb-native)

 <a name='quickstart-1'></a>